swati-gwc/Cpp-programs/README.md

 ## My Pinned Websites

-This is just random websites related to C++ that I want to bookmark or maybe revisit in future.
+These are just random websites related to C++ that I want to bookmark or maybe revisit in future.
 1. [Strings in STL](https://www.codesdope.com/cpp-stdstring/)